 Among NBA teams, Oklahoma City Thunder tickets are some of the most difficult to find as the Chesapeake Energy Arena has been at or near capacity for the vast majority of the team's home games.
 Individual, single game ticket prices range from $10 in the terrace level up to nearly $300 on the lower level.
 In addition, the organization offers a season ticket waiting list, the "Thunder Rewards Zone" with available tickets on gamedays and several multi-game packages.
 Get all the details on how to purchase tickets, available plans, promotions and more.

-2012-2013 will be the team's fifth season in Oklahoma City.
-Coming off an appearance in the NBA Finals, the Thunder is one of the NBA's hottest teams, and the schedule shows it.
+2013-2014 will be the team's 6th season in Oklahoma City.
+Coming off yet another postseason appearance, the Thunder is one of the NBA's hottest teams, and the schedule shows it.
 OKC will make 30 appearances on national television, more than just about any other team.
-Top games include a Christmas Eve Finals rematch with the Miami Heat, the November 1st opener against the Spurs, the home opener the next day against Portland and late season visits by the Lakers, Celtics and Spurs.
+Top games include the November 3rd home opener against Phoenix, a Christmas Day game in New York, the return of James Harden and the Rockets on December 29th and late season visits by the Lakers and Spurs.
 See the full schedule.

 The Oklahoma City Thunder plays its home games at the Chesapeake Energy Arena in downtown Oklahoma City, located on Reno Avenue between Robinson and E.K.
 Gaylord, just north of I-40.
 Built in 2002, the Chesapeake Energy Arena is state of the art.
 The 586,000 square foot arena seats over 18,000 and features over 3000 club seats, 7 party suites and 49 private suites.
 Extensive renovations, including expanded amenities and suites, began in 2008 and will conclude with a re-designed grand entrance in 2012.
 Get a detailed look at the Chesapeake Energy Arena, with a map and driving directions.